Sadalmelik-AT/3-column-preview-card/README.md

 }
 ```

-The last 2 properties are here to re-introduce the white bacground in the button when hovered out to make the animation smoother.
+The last 2 properties are here to re-introduce the white bacground in the button when hovered out to make the animation smoother. translate x is now set to 0 to bring back the pseudo-element to its original place.
+The transition property is to make the movement smooth.

 ### Continued development